Ring Raiders: Bases

 Four bases were released as a part of the line, three Ring Raiders and one Skull Squadron.

 The Air Carrier Justice was the largest single item in the line; it was a massive Flying Wing design, resembling a scaled-up version of the YB-49.

 The Skybase Freedom and Skybase Courage were two smaller bases.
 Both were able to connect to the Justice.
 The two bases were of similar design, and their toys shared almost all of their parts, albeit recolored.

 The Skull Squadron Mobile Base was a heavily armed and armored flying fortress.
 The toy was based on the same design as the Freedom/Courage and shared about half the parts.

 Battle Blasters

-A pair of accessories, these toys consisted of a soundbox shaped like a flightstick that was worn around the wrist.
+A pair of accessories, these toys consisted of a soundbox shaped like a flight stick that was worn around the wrist.
 It had three sound effects (jet engine, cannon and missile launch), each triggered by a separate button.

 Two versions were produced, one Ring Raiders and one Skull Squadron.
 Both were virtually identical, save for the color scheme.
 The Skull Squadron version played a "revving" sound when it was started up, but apart from this it was identical to its Ring Raiders counterpart.